ScandEval/ScandEval/README.md

 The easiest way to benchmark pretrained models is via the command line interface.
 After having installed the package, you can benchmark your favorite model like so:
 ```
-$ scandeval --model-id <model-id>
+$ scandeval --model <model-id>
 ```

-Here `model_id` is the HuggingFace model ID, which can be found on the [HuggingFace Hub](https://huggingface.co/models).
-By default this will benchmark the model on all the datasets eligible.
-If you want to benchmark on a specific dataset, this can be done via the `--dataset` flag.
-This will for instance evaluate the model on the `AngryTweets` dataset:
+Here `model` is the HuggingFace model ID, which can be found on the [HuggingFace Hub](https://huggingface.co/models).
+By default this will benchmark the model on all the tasks available.
+If you want to benchmark on a particular task, then use the `--task` argument:
 ```
-$ scandeval --model-id <model-id> --dataset angry-tweets
+$ scandeval --model <model-id> --task sentiment-classification
 ```

-We can also separate by language.
-To benchmark all Danish models on all Danish datasets, say, this can be done using the `language` tag, like so:
+We can also narrow down which languages we would like to benchmark on.
+This can be done by setting the `--language` argument.
+Here we thus benchmark the model on the Danish sentiment classification task:
 ```
-$ scandeval --language da
+$ scandeval --model <model-id> --task sentiment-classification --language da
 ```

 Multiple models, datasets and/or languages can be specified by just attaching multiple arguments.
 Here is an example with two models:
 ```
-$ scandeval --model-id <model-id1> --model-id <model-id2> --dataset angry-tweets
+$ scandeval --model <model-id1> --model <model-id2>
 ```

-The specific model version to use can also be added after the suffix '@':
+The specific model version/revision to use can also be added after the suffix '@':
 ```
-$ scandeval --model-id <model-id>@<commit>
+$ scandeval --model <model-id>@<commit>
 ```

-It can be a branch name, a tag name, or a commit id.
+This can be a branch name, a tag name, or a commit id.
 It defaults to 'main' for latest.

 See all the arguments and options available for the `scandeval` command by typing
 ```